aancw/Sipose/README.md

 - Just Click Sipose.exe and enjoy!

 Linux User :
-- You can recompile or just execute file with ./Sipose
+- You can compile Sipose source code from src folder and execute file with ./Sipose

 Note :
 If you are Windows User and the Dll is missing,